Chapter 9.24

 For the purpose of this chapter, certain words and terms are defined as follows:

-D. Lewd act means public:
+B. Lewd act means public:

-1. Exposure of one’s anus, genitals or female breasts; or
+1. Exposure of one’s anus, genitals, or female breasts; or

 2. Touching, caressing or fondling of the anus, genitals or female breasts; or

-3. Sexual conduct, as defined by subsection F of this section; provided, however, that this definition applies only to those works which, applying the average standards of the city, taken as a whole appeal to the prurient interest of persons and which lack serious literary, artistic, political or scientific value.
+3. Sexual conduct, as defined by subsection E of this section; provided, however, that this definition applies only to those works which, applying the average standards of the city, taken as a whole appeal to the prurient interest of persons and which lack serious literary, artistic, political or scientific value.

-E. Public place means an area generally visible to public view and includes streets, sidewalks, bridges, alleys, plazas, parks, driveways, parking lots, automobiles (whether moving or not), and buildings open to the public, whether or not limited to persons over a specified age, including those which serve food or drink, or provide entertainment, and the doorways and entrances to buildings or dwellings and the grounds enclosing them.
+D. Public place means an area generally visible to public view and includes streets, sidewalks, bridges, alleys, plazas, parks, driveways, parking lots, automobiles (whether moving or not), and buildings open to the public, whether or not limited to persons over a specified age, including those which serve food or drink, or provide entertainment, and the doorways and entrances to buildings or dwellings and the grounds enclosing them.

-F. "Sexual conduct" means:
+E. "Sexual conduct" means:

 1. Sexual intercourse within its ordinary meaning, occurring upon any penetration, however slight; or